 Fellows in the Nephrology Fellowship Program at Lankenau Medical Center will attend the following conferences during the course of the fellowship:

-Weekly Clinical Nephrology Conference for Fellows: This conference is one hour and covers subjects outlined in the special requirements for Programs in Nephrology in the chapter Essentials of Accredited Residency of the 2002-2003 Directory of Graduate Medical Education Programs published by the ACGME.
+- Weekly clinical nephrology conference for fellows – This conference is one hour and covers subjects outlined in the special requirements for programs in nephrology in the chapter Essentials of Accredited Residency of the 2002–03 Directory of Graduate Medical Education Programs published by the ACGME.

 In addition to these subjects, a Journal Club is held approximately once every six weeks and a clinical review is held approximately once a month.
 A basic science lecture in the field of molecular biology is also given by the staff of the Lankenau Institute for Medical Research.
 Lectures in uroradiology and invasive radiology as it pertains to the kidney (arteriography, etc.) are also given.